hblakely/hblakely/README.md

  So far this GitHub account is being used to track my (recent) progress with projecteueler.com's math+cs problems, and leetcode.com's cs interview questions.

-I’m looking to collaborate on interesting projects that have the potential to make life easier and safer.
+I’m looking to collaborate on interesting projects that have the potential to make life easier, safer, and enjoyable.

 Reach me: https://www.linkedin.com/in/hunter-blakely-81837370/